This article is suitable for the following issues:

-If you have followed all of the steps outlined above and your iPhone is still not charging then it is likely to need repaired.
+If you have followed all of the steps outlined above and your iPhone is still not charging then it is likely to need repairing.
 Your local Apple Store will need to service it.
 This is fine if you are still within your warranty period but if your warranty has expired this can be very expensive.
 It may cost up to $200 / £200 to have your iPhone serviced and repaired.

-If your iPhone is insured, either through a dedicate policy or via your home or contents insurance then you may be able to claim for a replacement.
+If your iPhone is insured, either through a dedicate policy or via your home or contents insurance then you may be able to claim a replacement.
 If you are in a contract then the network provider may help towards the cost of a replacement.
 If not, you may be out of pocket to replace your beloved iPhone.

 Does your iPhone need repaired or replaced?